This special webpage provides answers and guidance about remote working and other resources for Biosciences Area personnel at Berkeley Lab.

 Tech-related Resources & Tips

-The Lab’s Information Technology (IT) Department has set up a website, https://remotework.lbl.gov/, which contains links to many IT resources that may be needed while people are working from home.
-IT will continue to expand this site over the coming days.
+The Lab’s Information Technology (IT) Department has set up [email protected] Lab, which contains links to many IT resources that may be needed while people are working from home.

 This desktop ergonomic software solution reduces the impact of repetitive strain injuries (RSI) using Windows or Apple Computers.
 It is recommended by Berkeley Lab Environment & Health Services ergonomics specialists and is free to Lab employees.
 The software provides an automatic break reminder and suggested stretch exercises.
 Download.